aceazycrdfz/pyvoting/README.md

 Voting methods that are neither: plurality voting

-When I introduce each voting method in later sections, I will justify their spoiler-proofness.

 # Code Usage Overview

 To install this package, run this in your command prompt: